Fun Sequential Elementary Music Lessons to Develop Music Reading Skills

 - Sail Away 155 American Folk Songs to Read, Sing, & Play also published by Boosey & Hawkes is the sequel to “150” and also follows the Kodály sequence.

-See this post for more information on teaching rhythm reading in the elementary grades, Stick Notation vs. Standard Notation.
+See this post for more information on teaching rhythm reading in the elementary grades – Stick Notation vs. Standard Notation.

 Sequential Repertoire of Elementary Music Lessons

-The resources below include the following.
+Each bundle below includes the following.

 - Projectable PowerPoint lessons